bgian/Sketch-iOS-Library/README.md

 #### Process

-1. I made a list of these ten styles:
+1. Put together a list of all ten text styles:
   - `Title1`
   - `Title2`
   - `Title3`